lokkery/bannercraft/README.md

 ## 🏗 How It Works

-Bannercraft uses the browser's native **Canvas 2D API** — no image processing libraries, no third-party SDKs.
+Quickbanner uses the browser's native **Canvas 2D API** — no image processing libraries, no third-party SDKs.
 Everything happens locally in your browser:

 1. URL parameters are parsed on load and applied to state
 2. The canvas is drawn: gradient → brand text → headline (auto-wrapped and auto-scaled, or manually sized)